 Tornadoes are most likely to happen in the spring months and are very localised events.
 They will sometimes happen on areas around Route 66 – so what can you do?

 Tip: listen or watch the local news each day before traveling and keep aware of the weather situation.

-This year (2022) already has seen many wild fires take place in the states of New Mexico and Arizona but they aren’t just local to those states.
+Last year (2022) saw many wild fires take place in the states of New Mexico and Arizona but they aren’t just local to those states.
 Many areas can suffer especially in extremely dry spells and through the hot summer months.

 Tip: again, listen or watch local news and keep abreast of any fire warning when you’re traveling.